rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 WC: "Wait, what do you mean?
 The author is not responsible?
 The CMS is?"

-That is, WC must itself choose a way to resolve this issue during runtime.
+That is, WC must choose a method to resolve this issue during runtime.

 ### Option 3: Toc-1, an acceptable approximation.